-Northwest Arkansas Community College presents its financial statements for the fiscal year ended June 30, 2012 with comparative financial data for the fiscal year ended June 30, 2011.
+NorthWest Arkansas Community College presents its financial statements for the fiscal year ended June 30, 2013 with comparative financial data for the fiscal year ended June 30, 2012.

-The financial statements are designed to provide readers with a broad overview of finances and operations of Northwest Arkansas Community College.
+The financial statements are designed to provide readers with a broad overview of finances and operations of NorthWest Arkansas Community College.
 The College reports its activity as a business-type activity using the full accrual basis of accounting.
 The emphasis of discussions about the financial statements will be on current year data.
-The annual financial report of the College includes the following three financial statements presented with notes to the financial statements: Statement of Net Assets; Statement of Revenues, Expenses, and Changes in Net Assets; and the Statement of Cash Flows - Direct Method.
+The annual financial report of the College includes the following three financial statements presented with notes to the financial statements: Statement of Net Position; Statement of Revenues, Expenses and Changes in Net Position; and the Statement of Cash Flows - Direct Method.

-Statement of Net Assets
+Statement of Net Position

-The Statement of Net Assets presents information on all of Northwest Arkansas Community College's assets and liabilities, with the difference between assets and liabilities being reported as net assets.
-Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position of the College is improving or deteriorating.
+The Statement of Net Position presents information on all of NorthWest Arkansas Community College's assets and liabilities, with the difference between assets and liabilities being reported as net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the College is improving or deteriorating.

-The purpose of the Statement of Net Assets is to present to the readers of the financial statements a fiscal "snapshot" of Northwest Arkansas Community College.
-The Statement of Net Assets presents end-of-year data concerning assets (current and noncurrent), liabilities (current and noncurrent), and net assets (assets minus liabilities).
+The purpose of the Statement of Net Position is to present to the readers of the financial statements a fiscal "snapshot" of NorthWest Arkansas Community College.
+The Statement of Net Position presents end-of-year data concerning assets (current and noncurrent), liabilities (current and noncurrent), and net position (assets minus liabilities).

-The Statement of Net Assets reports the assets available to continue the operations of the College.
-Readers of the Statement of Net Assets are able to determine the amount of liabilities owed to vendors and lending institutions.
-The Net Assets section of the Statement presents the net assets (assets minus liabilities) and their availability for expenditure by the College.
+The Statement of Net Position reports the assets available to continue the operations of the College.
+Readers of the Statement of Net Position are able to determine the amount of liabilities owed to vendors and lending institutions.
+The Net Position section of the Statement presents the net position (assets minus liabilities) and their availability for expenditure by the College.

-Northwest Arkansas Community College's total assets at June 30, 2012 were \$72,673,302 compared to \$71,996,146 on June 30, 2011 as reported in the asset section of the Statement of Net Assets.
-Total assets are comprised of current assets in the amount of \$14,280,426, and noncurrent assets of \$58,392,876 for fiscal year 2012, compared to \$14,531,505 and \$57,464,641, respectively, for the 2011 fiscal year.
+NorthWest Arkansas Community College's total assets at June 30, 2013 were \$69,741,389 compared to \$72,673,302 on June 30, 2012 as reported in the asset section of the Statement of Net Position.
+Total assets are comprised of current assets in the amount of \$15,258,205 and noncurrent assets of \$54,483,184 for fiscal year 2013, compared to \$14,280,426 and \$58,392,876, respectively, for the 2012 fiscal year.
 Current assets are cash and other assets expected to be converted into cash or consumed in the subsequent fiscal year.
 Noncurrent assets consist of restricted cash, capital assets net of related depreciation, deposits with bond trustee, and deferred bond issuance costs.

-The liability section reports total liabilities of Northwest Arkansas Community College at June 30, 2012 of \$38,739,509 and \$36,882,145 at June 30, 2011.
+The liability section reports total liabilities of NorthWest Arkansas Community College at June 30, 2013 of \$36,778,035 and \$38,739,509 at June 30, 2012.
 Current liabilities are obligations of the College that reasonably expect to be liquidated within the next twelve months.
-Northwest Arkansas Community College's current liabilities in the amount of \$5,220,745 at June 30, 2012, consisted of accounts payable and accrued liabilities, the current portion of bonds payable, and the current portion of compensated absences compared to \$2,556,298 at June 30, 2011.
+NorthWest Arkansas Community College's current liabilities in the amount \$4,027,786 at June 30, 2013, consisted of accounts payable and accrued liabilities, the current portion of bonds payable, and the current portion of compensated absences compared to \$5,220,745 at June 30, 2012.

 Noncurrent liabilities are long-term obligations of the College that are payable at some date beyond the following fiscal year.
-Noncurrent liabilities of \$33,518,764 at June 30, 2012, were comprised of the long-term portion of bonds payable and compensated absences payable as well as the liability for postretirement benefits compared to \$34,325,847 at June 30, 2011.
-During the fiscal year ended June 30, 2011, additional bonds in the amount of \$14,500,000 were issued to finance the Center for Health Professions building which was occupied in the Spring of 2013.
+Noncurrent liabilities of \$32,750,249 at June 30, 2013, were comprised of the long-term portion bonds payable and compensated absences payable as well as the liability for postretirement benefits compared to \$33,518,764 at June 30, 2012.